kvshakthi/kvshakthi/README.md

 ## Hi there 👋
 I am Shakthidhar K.V.

 A passionate and detail-oriented Bioinformatics professional with strong expertise in computational biology, data analysis, and bioinformatics tools.
 Experienced in working with large datasets, performing advanced statistical analyses, and developing predictive models.
-Skilled in Python, R, Linux, and data visualization tools.
 Proven ability to collaborate in diverse teams and apply machine learning algorithms to real-world biological data.
 Actively contributing to open-source projects in bioinformatics and data science.

 ## 🧑‍💻 Work Experience